 Shell Tain, The Untangler

-If you’d like to chat more about your own pattern making, just give me a call at 503-258-1630 or check out my website at www.sensiblecoaching.com.
+If you’d like some help in this dance of shifting from talking to doing, just give me a call at 503-258-1630 or check out my website at www.sensiblecoaching.com.

 Shell Tain, The Untangler